 |1 Nest Guard base station|

 2 Nest Detect entry sensors

 |Read Review||–||Read Review||Read Review||Read Review|

 Abode competes well with other affordable security systems and is one of the best companies for price.
 Comparatively, Frontpoint has the most comprehensive package, the best video monitoring availability, and the best warranty.
 Of course, that all comes at a premium.
-Frontpoint costs nearly three times as much as Abode for a starter kit and has one of the priciest monitoring plans in the industry.
+Frontpoint costs more than Abode for a starter kit and has one of the priciest monitoring plans in the industry.

 After Abode, the next best deal in terms of money versus features is SimpliSafe.

 Overall, if you just want a basic self-installed security system at a low price and don’t want to be locked into a monitoring contract, Abode really comes out on top.

 One note: lots of customer reviews say that Abode is a good replacement for Lowe’s Iris, which ended service in March 2019.
 If you previously had an Iris, we’d normally recommend SimpliSafe as your best bet, but Abode could also be a great fit for you.